Kyle Busch is about as “Rock ‘N Roll” as Clay Aiken

 Kligerman’s wild day

 For readers who frequent this column, you may have noticed that I have in the past mentioned developmental drivers who have caught my eye.
-As a guy who has not followed the ARCA Re/MAX Series that closely this season, I’ll admit I’d never heard the name Parker Kligerman until this weekend’s race at Pocono.
+As a guy who has not followed the ARCA Re/Max Series that closely this season, I’ll admit I’d never heard the name Parker Kligerman until this weekend’s race at Pocono.
 I wasn’t tuning in to see some phenom, he just simply caught my eye.
-The 18 year old Penske Racing developmental driver went toe-to-toe with Joey Logano in the mid-part of the race and eventually got by and held off Logano before running into tire problems…this all happened on the same day as his prom.
-Kligerman is a former open-wheel standout who has already found success in ARCA with one win this season, and he currently sits 2nd in points, although he’s buried on the Penske Racing developmental driver depth chart behind Justin Allgaier.
+The 18-year-old Penske Racing developmental driver went toe-to-toe with Joey Logano in the mid-part of the race and eventually got by and held off Logano before running into tire problems… this all happened on the same day as his prom.
+Kligerman is a former open-wheel standout who has already found success in ARCA with one win this season, and he currently sits second in points, although he’s buried on the Penske Racing developmental driver depth chart behind Justin Allgaier.
 He may be a few years away from competing regularly in NASCAR’s national touring series’, but from what I saw, he’s definitely got the talent.

 P.S.: Our live blog pops up again next Sunday as we break down the racing action from Michigan!
 Come join the fun!